 Finance & Business

-The Director of Finance & Business is an experienced Management Accountant and ensures that the finance team work effectively to provide exemplary financial management and control across the Trust.
-They plan carefully to ensure we meet all external submission requirements and ensure that all budget holders receive high-quality management information to aid robust decision making.
+The Director of Finance & Business is an experienced Chartered Accountant and ensures that the finance team works effectively to provide exemplary financial management, planning and control across the Trust.
+Tasks are carefully planned to ensure we meet all external submission requirements.
+All budget holders receive high-quality management information to aid robust decision making.

-They have a strong business partnering approach and will meet with budget holders and other key staff regularly to provide information, guidance and training.
+The team has a strong business partnering approach and will meet with budget holders and other key stakeholders regularly to provide information, guidance and training.

 We are a creative and agile bunch, happy to look beyond the conventional offering if it’s what our community needs.
 We are therefore now offering wider services, supported by our Finance & Business team.

-In particular, we recognised the need for high-quality childcare provision to give children a strong start in Foundation stage but also to support families where parents are working or have other commitments.
+In particular, we recognised the need for high-quality childcare provision to give children a strong start in Early Years Foundation stage and also to support families where parents are working or have other commitments.

 Since September 2019, we have had a Two Rivers Childcare branch open at Twynham Primary School, offering school-hours places for children aged 3-4, wraparound care for pupils at the school and (from Summer 2020) a holiday club.
-Whilst the childcare staff have the direct relationship with parents; core services support with recruitment / contracts and with the back-office functions such as billing.
+Whilst the childcare staff have the direct relationship with parents; the Core Services team support with recruitment / contracts and with the back-office functions such as billing and system administration.